Skip to main content

 For over a decade, war in Syria has forced millions from their homes.
 Across Europe, displacement is framed as a threat rather than a human reality.
 Borders have tightened, the language around asylum has grown more hostile, and the voices of refugees themselves remain unheard.

-SUPPLIANTS OF SYRIA begins from the belief that this is not a crisis of people, but of the stories told about them.
+SUPPLIANTS OF SYRIA begins with the belief that this is not only a crisis of people, but also of the stories told about them.

 Developed through a month-long collaboration with Syrian refugee women in Turkey, this new interactive multimedia performance places first-hand accounts of displacement at its core.